-CENTRAL FLORIDA AREA WORKFORCE DEVELOPMENT CONSORTIUM INTERLOCAL AGREEMENT
+REGION 12 CENTRAL FLORIDA AREA WORKFORCE DEVELOPMENT CONSORTIUM INTERLOCAL AGREEMENT

-This INTERLOCAL AGREEMENT is made and entered into by and between LAKE COUNTY, a political subdivision of the State of Florida, ORANGE COUNTY, a charter county and political subdivision of the State of Florida, OSCEOLA COUNTY, a political subdivision of the State of Florida, SEMINOLE COUNTY, a political subdivision of the State of Florida, SUMTER COUNTY, a political subdivision of the State of Florida, and the Central Florida Regional Workforce Development Board, Inc., d/b/a CareerSource Central Florida, a not-for-profit corporation established in the State of Florida, hereinafter referred to as "CSCF" for the purposes of establishing the CENTRAL FLORIDA AREA WORKFORCE DEVELOPMENT CONSORTIUM, hereinafter referred to as the "CONSORTIUM", and establishing the roles and responsibilities of the CONSORTIUM and CSCF.
+This Agreement is made and entered into among Lake County, a political subdivision of the State of Florida, Orange County, a charter county and political subdivision of the State of Florida, Osceola County, a political subdivision of the State of Florida, Seminole County, a political subdivision of the State of Florida, subdivision of the State of Florida, and the Region 12 Central Florida Regional Workforce Development Board, Inc., d/b/a CareerSource Central Florida, a not-for-profit corporation established in the State of Florida, hereinafter referred to as "CSCF" for the purposes of establishing the Central Florida Area Workforce Development Consortium, hereinafter referred to as the "CONSORTIUM", and establishing the roles and responsibilities of the CONSORTIUM and CSCF.

-WHEREAS, the Congress of the United States of America has enacted and the President has executed the WORKFORCE INNOVATION AND OPPORTUNITY ACT (Public Law 113-128) (hereinafter referred to as the "ACT") which authorizes the establishment of local areas to, coordinate and align key employment, education, training, adult literacy, and vocational rehabilitation programs in the United States; and
+WHEREAS, the Congress of the United States of America has enacted and the President has executed the Workforce Innovation And Opportunity Act (Public Law 113-128) (the "ACT") which authorizes the establishment of local areas to coordinate and align key employment, education, training, adult literacy, and vocational rehabilitation programs in the United States.